-Before installing the Guest Additions, you will have to prepare your guest system for building external kernel modules.
+1. Before installing the Guest Additions, you will have to prepare your guest system for building external kernel modules.
 This works similarly as described in chapter 2.3.2, The VirtualBox kernel module, page 32, except that this step must now be performed in your Linux guest instead of on a Linux host system, as described there.

-Again, as with Linux hosts, we recommend using DKMS for Linux guests as well.
+Again, as with Linux hosts, we recommend using DKMS if it is available for the guest system.
 If it is not installed, use this command for Ubuntu/Debian systems: